pkozul/ha-floorplan/README.md

 - Gradually transition between states using color gradients
 - Display the last triggered binary sensor using CSS
 - Display hover-over text for each entity
+- Call a service or display a popup dialog when an entity is clicked

 ## Usage